-Just like any other ativan (lorazepam), diazepam (valium), clonazepam (Klonopin and Rivotril), Xanax, an antidepressant meds which is also known as brand name alprazolam, is a benzodiazepine.
+Just like any other ativan (lorazepam), diazepam (valium), clonazepam (Klonopin and Rivotril), Xanax, an anti-anxiety medication which is also known by its generic name alprazolam, is a benzodiazepine.
 Doctors commonly prescribe it to treat panic disorders and generalized anxiety disorder because it has a calming effect on the central nervous system (CNS depressant) and brain.
 Specifically, it is a GABA enhancer that slows down brain cell activity.
 Despite the approval from the Food and Drug Administration (FDA) and while it is prescribed frequently, it has psychodynamic properties that make it highly addictive.
 In addition, it has adverse and even serious side effects when consumed with various other medications.
 You may have heard that these controlled substances, Xanax, should not be taken with Tylenol and should only be taken with medical advice to avoid any side effects and possible impairment.

 Let’s take a closer look and reveal when these medications can be consumed together and the possible effects.